-As these data become increasingly complex, not all scientists are necessarily equipped to respond to the challenges of these data, which are becoming more and more technical over time.
-In line with the work started by the Paris-Saclay Center for Data Science, the DATAIA Institute offers tools to facilitate the analysis of data by scientists.
+As these data become more and more complex, not all scientists are necessarily equipped to respond to the challenges posed by these data, which become more and more technical over time.

-To create new collaborations and boost data analysis, a new approach is to support the creation of challenges to identify, for a given problem, the best strategies and combine them to arrive at a more efficient overall model.
+To create new collaborations and boost data analysis, a new approach includes supporting the creation of challenges to identify the best strategies for a given problem and combine them to create a more effective overall model.

-For example, in the framework of the Center for Data Science, researchers and engineers from the Parietal team of the Inria Saclay Center - Île-de-France, launched in 2018 a challenge on autism from images of the brain of children, autistic or not.
-Thus, learning specialists are developing predictive models for the diagnosis of the disease.
-This challenge made it possible to advance the prediction score and boost the quality of the diagnosis of autism by 10%.
+As part of the Center for Data Science, researchers and engineers from the Parietal team at the Inria-Saclay center launched a challenge on autism in 2018 based on images of the brains of children with or without autism.
+For example, learning specialists are developing predictive models for diagnosing the disease.
+This challenge helped to improve the prediction score and boost the quality of the diagnosis of autism by 10%.